 The Momine Khatun Mausoleum is located in the old part of Nakhchivan city.
 We recommend you to walk.

-In the Nakhchivan city, it's easy to get to Mavsoleum by bus.
+In Nakhchivan city, it's easy to get to Mavsoleum by bus.

-The Momine Khatun Mavsloeum is located inside the city not accessible by train.
+The Momine Khatun Mavsloeum is located inside the city and not directly accessible by train.